IJsselstein, Thursday, 27 January 2011 (updated: Wednesday, 5 March 2014)

 Maribojoc is located near the coastline of Bohol and is 14 kilometers north from Tagbilaran.
 At the south-western-most tip of Bohol, you can find an old triangular Spanish watch tower built in 1796, the Punta Cruz Watch tower.
 From here you have a good view of the islands of Panglao and Cebu, and, and with clear weather you can also see Siquijor and Negros.

-After Maribojoc, you'll reach Loon.
+Continuing your trip from Maribojoc, you'll reach Loon.

 |Inang-Angan seen from below.|